omkarium/clonehunter/README.md

 `-t` stands for threads.
 Choose the number of threads to allocate the program to hunt.
 In the above example, I am using 12 threads.

 `-e` stands for extension and this feature enables you to target specific file types aka file extensions.
-In the above example, I am targeting pdf.
+In the above example, I am targeting `pdf`.
 If you do not want to target any specific file types, then do not use the option.
+You can also pass something like `pdf,txt,mp4`.
+This will target all the three file types.

 ## How it works?
 There are two modes the program looks for duplicate files.